Title I Parent and Family Engagement Policy and Compact

-Annandale Terrace Elementary jointly developed this policy and compact with members of the school community and adopted it for the 2019-2020 school year.
-A number of the provisions specifically address state or federal expectations for the policy and compact.
+Annandale Terrace Elementary jointly developed this policy and compact with members of the school community and adopted it for the 2022-2023 school year.
+Several of the provisions specifically address state or federal expectations for the policy and compact.

 This policy and compact is distributed to all caregivers in a language that families can understand.
-Caregivers have opportunities to provide comments and feedback on the policy and compact through comment boxes housed in the Main Office and Parent Center.
+Caregivers have opportunities to provide comments and feedback on the policy and compact through the In-Person Title 1 Compact Parent Coffee and comment boxes housed in the Main Office and Parent Center.
 Comments are submitted with the school’s policy and compact to FCPS central offices and the Virginia Department of Education (VDOE).
 This policy and compact are made available to the broader school community through the school website.

 Progress Report Distribution

-- Early Literacy and Leadership Development for Hispanic Families every Tuesday and Thursday
+- Early Literacy and Leadership Development for Hispanic Families days TBD

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school’s Title I program, including the following:

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Family Science Night, International Night, and Fall and Spring Clean-up.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as such as Family Science Night, Partners in Print Night, International Night and Math & Literacy Night.

 - Provide opportunities for caregivers to volunteer within the school in various ways, such as International Night, Thanksgiving Luncheon, with the Capital Area Food Bank and in the Parent Center.